-“Machinic Domains,” curated by assistant professors Kory Bieg, AIA, and Clay Odom, and research scientist associate Benjamin Rice, with design and fabrication support from UTSOA students Philip Richardson, Bruno Canales, and Rachel Deschner, showcases a small army of objects and armatures created through iterative explorations in robotic fabrication.
+“Machinic Domains,” curated by assistant professors Kory Bieg, AIA, and Clay Odom, and research scientist associate Benjamin Rice, with design and fabrication support from UTSOA students Philip Richardson, Bruno Canales, Holden Smith, and Rachel Deschner, showcases a small army of objects and armatures created through iterative explorations in robotic fabrication.

 About 20 independent, knee-high assemblies blossomed about the gallery’s polished wood floor in a variety of vaguely organic configurations.
 At first glance, it was difficult to determine the underlying order of the sculptures, which are defined by black, splayed bases, bent steel rods, and three variously sized translucent HDPE shelves illuminated from below by sleek, low-profile chrome fixtures.
 Viewed collectively, the sprawling array seemed highly various but turned out to be composed of just three unique modules that achieved the appearance of difference through their aggregation.
 This discovery came as a surprise to viewers.

 Like many exhibitions, the content presented was laudable for its captivating and enigmatic nature alone.
 But unlike many exhibitions, the content was perhaps the least exciting aspect of the show.
 That’s because the work is not an end in itself; rather, it represents a first step in showcasing a means to other ends that have yet to be identified or explored.